-A degenerative joint disorder; prevalence increases with age.
+Osteoarthritis (OA) is a common and frequently debilitating joint disorder; prevalence increases with age.

 Presents with joint pain and stiffness that is typically worse with activity.